 At the end of Weetana a new good road leads to the place of the March Pasola direct at the sea.
 There is a great view of the rocky coast and surf to the east.
 To the west Mambang beach begins (there are 2 with this name on Sumba).
 The panorama ends at cape Tanjung Mambang.
 Here there are only climbing paths down to the beach.
 The eastern and smaller section of the beach is bordered by a river.
 But you can wade through (further: cf. below).

 3 km after leaving the village of Weetana a road branches off inland.
 It is the only drivable connection from here to the north.
-It goes first through hilly country, through new planted Cassava (manioc, singkong) plantations up to the Polapare River.
+It goes first through hilly country, through new planted cloves plantations up to the Polapare River.
 The main road goes along between the river and wooded ridges, and it ends at Elopada, west of Waikabubak.
 Along the route are lots of birds and monkeys.
 Halfway you come to Dikira.
 From there a climb to the holy mountain Palindi Jawila (Jawilla, Yawilla) is possible (ask the Kepala Desa).
 From the compound of the PLN power station you reach the lower part of the waterfall Air Terjun Lokomboro, but only by climbing or swimming.
 Alternatively, you can descend 50 meters through scrub from the overlying church of the eastern village.
 The water pours in several cataracts through the narrow green ravine.

 A side road branches off northwest, right behind the bridge over the Polapare River.
-About an initially rocky track this leads via Waikara to the main road Waimagura Waitabula.
-In Delo (Dello) is a tiny path west to the Waterfall Pabeti Lakera.
+About an initially rocky track this leads via Wee Wulla to the main road Waimagura Waitabula.
+In Delo (Dello) it goes west through an entrance portal to the waterfall Air Terjun Pabeti Lakera.
 There are 2 possibilities to get to the fall, one to the upper part and one to the bottom.
-500 meter thereafter is a road eastwards that leads to the beautiful located traditional village Umbu Koba.
-Shortly thereafter, at Tena Teke a road branches west.
+500 meters thereafter is a road eastward, that leads to the beautiful located traditional village Umbu Koba.
+Shortly thereafter, at Tena Teke a road branches to the west.
 South of this road are the 2 nice traditional villages, Manola and Mandeka (Mendeka).

 Directly west of Tanjung Mambang is the beach Katobo (Katoba).
 This beach is only moderately protected by a reef and has generally strong surf.
 You have to explore the way there yourself, but the landscape is relatively open.
 From the end of the last beach section of Mambang it is only 1 km.